SAVING FLUVIAL ARCTIC GRAYLING IN THE BIG HOLE SYSTEM

 The Big Hole’s grayling rear in the cold waters of just five main tributaries, one of which is the Wise.
 But these cold streams have been increasingly vulnerable to water withdraws, development and a warming climate, which threaten grayling populations throughout the Big Hole system.

 Fluvial Arctic grayling were candidates for listing under the Endangered Species Act for years, which spurred local ranchers, farmers, conservationists and others to voluntarily come together to improve conditions for the imperiled fish.
 The effort was largely successful.
 Now, protecting Big Hole tributaries and ensuring they remain clean and cold is critical to keeping these grayling populations alive.

-Once we transfer the property to the U.S. Forest Service, this rare, unprotected inholding within the Beaverhead-Deerlodge National Forest will be permanently conserved.
-The land will remain intact, and the ranch’s water will be returned to the Wise River for the sake of the Big Hole’s wild fish, exceptional birdlife and other wildlife.
+Now that we have transferred Eagle Rock Ranch to the U.S. Forest Service, this rare, unprotected inholding within the Beaverhead-Deerlodge National Forest will remain intact, and the ranch’s water will now be used to alternately irrigate wet meadows and place water in-stream for the sake of the Big Hole’s wild fish, exceptional birdlife and other wildlife.